 5. Prince Fielder .265

-Mauer has been on quite the role to start the 2013 season.
+Overall, Mauer has been on quite the roll to start the 2013 season.
 This has also helped his numbers with two strikes against him.
 So far this season, he is hitting .409/.435/.523 when he has two strikes.
-Those are unheard of numbers and it is hard to image that he will be able to keep up that pace for the entire season.
+Those are unheard of numbers and it is hard to imagine that he will be able to keep up that pace for the entire season.

 For his career with two strikes, Mauer has a batting line of .258/.312/.359 which gets him close to the top of the all-time list.
 Besides being a Hall-of-Fame caliber hitter, Tony Gwynn was also the best hitter of all-time with two strikes against him.
-His .302 average would be good for any count let alone when he has two strikes against him.
+His .302 average would be good for any count much less when he has two strikes against him.

-Todd Helton, Ichiro Suzuki, Juan Pierre, and Wade Boggs round out the rest of the top five with their averages sitting anywhere from .262 to .260.
+Todd Helton, Ichiro Suzuki, Juan Pierre, and Wade Boggs round out the rest of the top five with their averages sitting from .260 to .262.
 Ichiro would be a name that most would expect to see on this list.
 Pierre certainly doesn't fit the mold of all-time great but baseball is a funny game.

-The game of baseball will always be changing and batters are going to need to find some way to improve when they have two strikes against them.
-If Mauer continues on his current track, he could become one of the best two-strike hitters in history.
+The game of baseball will always be changing and batters will likely need to find some way to improve their results when in a two strike count.
+If Mauer continues on his current track, his record will show him to have been one of the best two-strike hitters in history.
 He is going against the trend in baseball and Twins fans are happy with those results.